zriyansh/signoz.io/docs/userguide/send-logs-http.md

   ]
   ```

-  Will be finally treated as:
+  Then they will be moved to `attributes` and the log record will be finally treated as:

   ```json
   [